Course Listing - by Instructor

 Alicia earned her Master's Degree in Social Work from Grand Valley State University in 2012.
 Her earlier experiences include medical social work providing and coordinating care in sub acute rehabilitation, acute care, emergency room, and ambulatory settings.
 She also has clinical experience as an outpatient therapist working in a rural community mental health agency and integrated in primary care.
 She now practices independently in the Grand Rapids community as a psychotherapist at Allow Therapy Partners, a group she created out of her passion to provide evidence based and trauma informed care.
 Alicia is also dedicated to empowering others in the behavioral health community through education and collaboration to feel competent in their ability to provide effective treatments and team based care to the vulnerable populations they serve.

-Holly Wixon MA, LMSW, CAADC, is the Associate Director of Substance Abuse Services for Wedgwood Christian Services.
+Holly Wixon MA, LMSW, CAADC, CCS is the Director of Substance Use Disorder Services for Samaritas.
 She graduated with her Masters in Social Work from Western Michigan University in 2013.
-Holly helps to equip and manage over 45 staff members.
+Holly assists in planning, developing, and implementing SUD programs across the State of Michigan and has a passion for equipping and training staff.
 She engages in continual education in evidence-based practices as part of her commitment to providing useful and best practices to her staff and clients.